 National Retail Federation Executive Board – Fact Finding Mission

-The visit by the Executive Board of the U.S. National Retail Federation in late 2015 was designed to meet the informational needs of a high-level group of retail executives examining current and future possibilities for retailers in Cuba, in order to report back to Federation members at large.
+The visit by the Executive Board of the U.S. National Retail Federation was designed to meet the informational needs of a high-level group of retail executives examining current and future possibilities for retailers in Cuba, in order to report back to Federation members at large.

 Retail in Cuba is currently managed primarily by the Cuban state, through a number of different retailers serving distinct market segments.
 There are however, well-known multinational retailers who have negotiated franchises in Cuba (Benetton, Lacoste, Paul & Shark, etc.) and an extremely limited number of small independent shopowners.
-We were tasked with providing an introduction and overview to the Cuban business system, specific to retail concerns.
+International Consulting & Representation Services (IcarusCuba) arranged a tailored introduction and overview to the Cuban business system, specific to retail concerns.

-Working with Cuba’s Chamber of Commerce, IcarusCuba planned an intense seminar and meeting schedule that included the following:
+With assistance from Cuba’s Chamber of Commerce, the retail executives completed an intense seminar and meeting schedule that included the following:

 - General presentation on the Cuban economy